13 of the best cookbooks for kids

 The right kids’ cookbook can kick-start a lifelong love affair with cooking.
 It’s also a great activity for spending time during quarantine.
 We’ve rounded up a collection of family favourites that will help build your child’s confidence in the kitchen and get them excited about food.

 From the very basics, to experimenting with ingredients and getting creative with flavours, there’s a book for every age.
 Unlock nature’s larder, get our top picks for kitchen kit for kids at the ready and discover some of our favourite cookbooks for kids.
+You can even create a customised My BBC Good Food cookbook, filled with your little ones' favourite recipes - a perfect gift for budding chefs.
+For more cookbook reviews, check out our cookbooks hub with all our guides on books from baking to vegetarian cooking.

 Looking for more ways to keep your kids active or indoor activities for children?
 Take a look at our mud kitchen ideas and round-up of wooden play food toys.
 Or simply need some speedy meal ideas?
 We’ve got you covered.

-The best kids' cookbooks
+The best kids' cookbooks at a glance

 The World in My Kitchen: Global Recipes for Kids to Discover and Cook